helloyanis/media-downloader-unleashed/README.md

 #### What this fork changes
 - Removed blocklist, download videos and streams from any website!
 - Removed code related to blocking, lighter extension!
-- Single SVG file for extension icon, even more lighter!
+- Single SVG file for extension icon, even lighter!
+- Update to manifest v3!

 Note : Even though Youtube was removed from the blocklist, the add-on still can't download videos from Youtube, because Youtube uses DASH streaming, which is not supported by this add-on.